ag2307/Core-Java-Project/README.md

 1. To run the project you should have a java compiler, java path set in your system, jdbc drivers (driver class) and mysql.

+2. Firstly run the hms.sql to create a sample database for your project.
+For testing purposes.

-2. Images folder should be in the same folder in which all java files are kept.
+3. Images folder should be in the same folder in which all java files are kept.

-3. To compile all java files in the same folder.
+4. To compile all java files in the same folder.

     a.
 Open cmd in that folder in which all java files are kept.